This is a short, simplistic view about what is an extraordinarily complex subject.

 I must admit that I’m not too fond of the term anger management.
 To me, if you must actively manage your anger daily, you have failed to address the underlying reasons that are driving the emotional overreaction.

-I never provide anger management other than short term support to help provide some control while therapy progresses and hopefully becomes successful.
+I never provide anger management for people having problems dealing with their anger, other than providing short term support to help gain some control while therapy progresses, and hopefully becomes successful.
 I think that It is always better to attend to the real driving force driving the anger if possible.
 So only short-term management of anger is preferred.

 Working as an online therapist, I find that many clients had difficulty expressing valid emotions like anger over the years if you have anger issues and anger management has not worked you may need to see a therapist who understands the complex relationships between people, their emotional content and the world they live in.